Do you know your credit score? I bet you probably do.

 I won’t get into this too much because it’s fairly common knowledge but you can get a free credit report from each of the three credit bureaus (Equifax, Experian, Transunion) by going to AnnualCreditReport.com.

-As a result of the Equifax data breach, you can request up to six copies of your Equifax report every 12 months.
-Just go to their website and initiate your request.
-It's a pretty quick process and you'll get your credit report in minutes.
-Check it every year and fix anything that looks weird.
+When you do check, fix anything that looks weird.
 It can take time to get the errors fixed so you want to start that process as quickly as possible.

 Whereas credit bureaus have a very specific purpose (assessing your risk of defaulting on a line of credit or loan), employment screening services offer a wider scope of information.
 This includes credit history but also your employment history, salary, education and professional license verification, and even residential history.
 What gets most interesting is that sometimes these databases compile data from elsewhere like criminal record databases, motor vehicle information, drug testing, and medical screening.
 It’s very broad and this is why it’s so critical to ensure this data is correct.